-A quarterly financial report allows the CEO/General Manager and the Board of Trustees (BOT) to monitor actual performance.
-This report is used to determine adjustments to the budget.
-The budget may be adjusted after periodic reviews, but is normally limited to interdepartmental transfers rather than an increase to the overall appropriation level.
-The CEO/General Manager has the authority to transfer appropriations within departments, which are reported to the Trustees within 30 days.
-Any increase to the Authority's total operating budget requires BOT approval.
+Quarterly financial reports allow the CEO/General Manager and the Board of Trustees (BOT) to monitor actual performance throughout the year.
+This report is used to determine if adjustments are needed to realign the budget.
+Interdepartmental transfers are the main method to adjust the Operating Budget.
+The CEO/General Manager has the authority to transfer appropriations within and between departments, which are reported monthly to the Trustees.
+In rare occasions, an increase to the overall budget appropriation may be needed.
+Any increase to the Authority's total budget requires BOT approval.

 The CEO/General Manager also has the authority to upgrade or reclassify staff positions.
-Positions may be reallocated between departments and divisions, providing the overall staffing level remain at the level approved by the BOT.
+Positions may be reallocated between departments and divisions, providing the overall staffing level remain at the level approved by the BOT for the budgeted year.
 This allows the CEO/General Manager flexibility in making staff decisions.
+If an increase in budgeted positions is needed during the year, approval by the BOT would be needed.